zowe/docs-site/docs/user-guide/configure-instance-directory.md

 # Creating and configuring the Zowe instance directory

 The Zowe instance directory or `<INSTANCE_DIRECTORY>` contains configuration data required to launch a Zowe runtime.
-This includes port numbers, location of dependent runtimes such as Java, Node, z/OSMF, as well as log files.
-When Zowe is started, configuration data will be read from files in the instance directory and logs will be written to files in the instance directory.
+This directory includes port numbers, the location of dependent runtimes such as Java, Node, z/OSMF, as well as log files.
+When Zowe is started, configuration data is read from files in the instance directory and logs are written to files in the instance directory.

-**Note: The creation of an instance directory will set default values for users who want to run all Zowe z/OS components.
-If you are using Docker, you must make a small configuration change to disable the components on z/OS that will instead run in Docker.**
+**Note:** The creation of an instance directory sets default values for users who want to run all Zowe z/OS components.
+If you are using Docker, you must make a small configuration change to disable the components on z/OS that will instead run in Docker.

 ## Introduction